 Step 2.
 Open the Video Inspection

 Go to File > Import > Movies and select videos from your computer to add the video to iMovie.
 Open the video Inspection by double click it or hit the gear in front of the video clip and select "Clip Adjustments".

 Step 3.
-Begin to correct video color in iMovie
+Begin to Correct Video Color in iMovie

-To help you easily adjust colors, Wondershare Video Editor for Mac can be a good choice.
-All you have to do is drag-n-drop your videos to the program, double click it and then adjust the Brightness, Contrast, Saturation and Hue.
-Besides, you can also use it to crop, split, rotate, merge, adjust audio and add lots of cool video effects as you like.
+To help you easily adjust colors, Wondershare Filmora can be a good choice.
+All you have to do is drag-n-drop your videos to the program, double click it and then adjust the Brightness, Contrast, Saturation, and Hue.
+Besides, you can also use it to crop, split, rotate, merge, adjust audio, and add lots of cool video effects as you like.
 Now just download it and explore the endless editing features it provides!

 Step 1.
-Import your media files
+Import Your Media Files

 Go to File > Import Media or just drag and drop your videos from iTunes library, Photo Booth, etc. You can also use the capture device or the built-in iSight to capture video.

 Step 2.
-Correct the video color
+Correct the Video Color

 Step 3.
-Save or share your video
+Save or Share Your Video

 When everything is OK, hit "Export" to save or share your video.
-You can either directly share your works to Facebook or YouTube or save to local disk and mobile devices.
+You can either directly share your works to YouTube or Vimeo or save to local disk and mobile devices.
 What's more, you can also burn to DVD.